OfficeDev/office-js-docs-pr/docs/testing/debug-initialize-onready.md

 1. *Relaunch the add-in's task pane or the function command* just as you did in step 1.
 This action does *not* close the browser process or the debugger.
 The `Office.initialize` or `Office.onReady` method runs again and processing stops on your breakpoints.

 > [!TIP]
-> There is more detailed information in [Debug add-ins in Office on the web](debug-add-ins-in-office-online.md).
+> For more detailed information, see [Debug add-ins in Office on the web](debug-add-ins-in-office-online.md).